Thursday, May 5, 2011

 "Dirty Looks" music video

-Taking stock of Diana Ross' run during the 1980's, even with her bumps and stumbles, she racked up an impressive number of awards and charts hits.
-Focusing on the latter perspective, Diana Ross placed a combined total of 28 singles on the U.S. R&B and Pop charts.
+Diana Ross' run during the 1980's, even with her bumps and stumbles, racked up an impressive number of awards and charts hits.
+Focusing on the latter, Diana Ross placed a combined total of 28 singles on the U.S. R&B and Pop charts.
 Of the 28, 15 were R&B scores with the highest entry of "Missing You" (#1), and the lowest entry of "Chain Reaction" (#85).
 Pop stood strong with 13 scores, featuring the highest entry with "Why Do Fools Fall in Love" (#7), and the lowest entry with "Chain Reaction" (#95).
 The United Kingdom birthed 18 chart hits in this period, their highest entry seen with "Chain Reaction" (#1), and lowest entry with "Let's Go Up" (#79).

-Six records were released in the span of 1981-1987, all reaching the Top 50 on the three previously mentioned market charts, except Red Hot Rhythm & Blues with a #73 position in the U.S. Pop chart.
-In America Why Do Fools Fall in Love achieved platinum security, and gold was locked in for Silk Electric and Swept Away.
+Six records were released in the span of 1981 through 1987, all reaching the Top 50 on the three previously mentioned market charts, except Red Hot Rhythm & Blues (U.S. Pop #73).
+In America Why Do Fools Fall in Love achieved platinum security and gold was locked in for Silk Electric and Swept Away.
+Record labels have to pay to have records re-certified.
+It has been rumored that many of these albums sold gold and platinum units in all three areas Ross appeared in over time.
+Of course, this was pre-Soundscan and adjustments for current inflation would need to be made, until re-certification one cannot be sure.

 They (The RCA Years) were challenging, transitional years for her (Diana Ross) during which continued commercial success, as well as the occasional setback, were attended by a level of creative freedom and artistic independence she had never known.